Computational Models of Social Cognition

 }

-• Huge thanks to Kartik Chandra and Tony Chen building memo, and to Kartik for adapting memo for this course.
+• Huge thanks to Kartik Chandra for building memo, and adapting it for this course.

 References